Command & Conquer: Red Alert 2: Sales

-In the United States, Red Alert 2 debuted at #1 on PC Data's computer game sales chart for the October 22–28 period.
+In the United States, Red Alert 2 debuted at No. 1 on PC Data's computer game sales chart for the October 22–28 period.
 Holding the position in its second week, the title became October's ninth-biggest computer game seller, according to PC Data.
-It proceeded to maintain an unbroken streak in the firm's weekly top 10 through the end of 2000, and to claim #1 and #7 for the overall months of November and December, respectively.
+It proceeded to maintain an unbroken streak in the firm's weekly top 10 through the end of 2000, and to claim No. 1 and No. 7 for the overall months of November and December, respectively.
 Red Alert 2's domestic sales totaled 334,400 units by year's end, which drew revenues of $13.2 million.
 PC Data ultimately named it the United States' 13th-best-selling computer title of 2000.
 It took 14th for 2001, with sales of 388,893 units and revenues of $15 million.

 In the United States, the game sold 810,000 copies and earned $26.9 million by August 2006, after its release in October 2000.
 It was the country's 11th best-selling computer game between January 2000 and August 2006.
 Combined sales of all Command & Conquer strategy games released between January 2000 and August 2006, including Red Alert 2, had reached 4.3 million units in the United States by the latter date.
 Red Alert 2 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 In the German market, Red Alert 2 was expected to be a commercial success.
 PC Player's Martin Schnelle predicted that it could be the best-selling game of the 2000 holiday season.
-It debuted at #1 on Media Control's computer game sales rankings for October 2000, and held this spot the following month.
+It debuted at No. 1 on Media Control's computer game sales rankings for October 2000, and held this spot the following month.
 The Verband der Unterhaltungssoftware Deutschland (VUD) presented Red Alert 2 with a "Gold" award at the end of November, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
 After taking fourth place in December, the game remained in Media Control's top 10 through February 2001, and in the top 14 through March.
 Red Alert 2 had sold roughly 180,000 units in the German region by May, a figure with which Electronic Arts was "very pleased", according to Udo Hoffman of PC Player.

 While Red Alert 2's sales in the German market were strong, the game was less successful than its predecessor Command & Conquer: Tiberian Sun.
 Discussing the performance of Red Alert 2 and its contemporary hits, Herman Achilles of the VUD described a "noticeable drop in sales, especially among mega sellers", which he attributed to growing piracy rates.
 Tom Meier of the German retailer PC Fun believed the game's lower demand was caused by players' "widespread disappointment" with Tiberian Sun.
 Hoffman wrote that Meier "had to open his shop half an hour earlier to cope with the crowds" for Tiberian Sun, while Red Alert 2 "was just a sale among many".